benSepanski/pyamg-firedrake-transmission/README.md

 * transmission.py

-    This holds the firedrake code that builds a true solution for the mesh and also the transmission weak form.
+    - holds the firedrake code to build a bilinear form for transmission
-    It assembles the bilinear form into a matrix A.
+    - assembles the bilinear form into a matrix A.
-    It also creates a preconditioner from the preconditioner made in two_D_helmholtz.py
+    - creates a preconditioner from the preconditioner made in two_D_helmholtz.py

 * two_D_helmholtz.py